MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 > -	Participating in Remote Assist Mobile to Remote Assist Mobile calls
 > -	If Remote Assist Mobile app is not opened, technician will not receive incoming call notification from Teams desktop or mobile

+## Prerequisites
+- Technicians must have a Dynamics 365 Remote Assist license.
+Learn more about the [free trial licenses](try-remote-assist.md) or [subscriptions](buy-remote-assist.md).
+- Experts must have a Microsoft Teams license.
+Learn more [here](use-microsoft-teams-with-remote-assist.md).

 ## Making calls customer scenario

 1. Launch and sign into Remote Assist Mobile on your iOS or Android device.